Skip to Content

 Giving Pumpkin Puree to Your Dog

-Are you interested in giving your dog pumpkin puree for diarrhea and other health benefits?
-Fed along with a bland diet (like chicken and rice), pumpkin can help soothe your dog’s stomach.
+Amazingly, pumpkin can also be helpful for both constipation and diarrhea, thanks to its fiber.
+Fed along with a bland diet (like chicken and rice), the extra fiber in pumpkin can help soothe your dog’s stomach.

-Generally 1-2 tablespoons, depending on the size of your dog, should be fed to your dog.
-Some dogs like to lick it right off the spoon; other dogs prefer it be mixed in their meal.
+Some dogs like to lick pumpkin puree right off the spoon; other dogs prefer it be mixed in their meal.
+(And it’s also a great add-in for dog treats.
+You’ll find several recipes using puree linked below.)

 Can I Just Use Canned Pumpkin?